VG31OP/shiroya.in/README.md

 - **🔒 Privacy First**: Your data never leaves your machine.
 All processing happens locally (Client-Side).
 - **🚀 High Performance**: Built with Vite and React for snappy, lightning-fast interactions.
 - **🛠️ Integrated Utilities**: A growing collection of tools including file sharing (Drop) and PDF processing.
-- **🎨 Premium UI**: A minimal, "startup-style" interface optimized for focus and speed.

 ---